All of the features listed below are designed to help empower your developer workflow, and decrease the time it takes to merge your pull requests.

 The Graphite PR inbox functions similarly to an email inbox—you can see all of the pull requests that need your review, have been returned to you, are waiting for review, and more.
 You can customize your inbox "sections" using a combination of pre-filled and boolean filters, and drag sections in the left panel or main app to rearrange their order.

 At Graphite, we believe the code is the most important part of a pull request.
-With that in mind, we built our pull request page around the code rather than keeping all of the important info behind tabs.
+With that in mind, we built our pull request page around the code rather than keeping all of the important information behind tabs.

 With Insights, you can create, save, and share custom views that query the review statistics of specific members or teams in your organization.
 Regardless of a person's role at a company (IC engineer, manager), everyone benefits from seeing metrics around the way they review code.